the1lab/1lab/src/Cat/Instances/EnrichedFunctor.lagda.md

 ```
 -->

+First, we need to prove some basic facts about enriched natural
+transformations.
+Let $F : \cC \to \cD$ be a $\cV$-enriched functor.
+We can construct the identity enriched natural transformation $F \to F$
+by taking every component to be the identity morphism in $\cC$.

 ```agda
 idntv : ∀ {F : Enriched-functor C D} → F =>v F
 idntv {D = D} {F = F} = nat